What camera/projector/microphone should I use for my project?

 Do you have camera X?

-We have 99% of our regular stock listed in the catalog.
-If you need something that’s not listed, we can usually bring it in from one of our rental partners if you can wait a few days.
-If you’re looking for something specific, we may know someone else in Milwaukee who rents it, too.
+We have most of our regular stock listed in the catalog.
+If you need something that’s not listed, we can usually bring it in from a rental partner, if you can wait a few days.
+It’s always a good idea to ask.

-Since we’re usually on set just like you, the fastest way to get in touch is with SMS to 414.939.3653.
-Often, we can get you replacement equipment delivered within an hour.
-But sometimes we sleep, too, so be patient!
-Be sure to read this information on emergency rentals and delivery, including terms and fees.
+The fastest way to get in touch is with SMS to 414.939.3653.
+Sometimes we can help you immediately, and sometimes we’re sleeping.
+If you’re in a rush, read this information on emergency rentals and delivery, including terms and fees.

 What if I break/drop/damage/lose the equipment?